jacobandreas/writing/_posts/2012-06-25-in-which-we-eat-a-goat.md

 (Or, "In which I unsucessfully attempt to derail my roommates' [blog](http://allovernewyork.blogspot.com/) with a guest post".)

-There is a form of magnetism peculiar to booth seats in restaurants.
+<p class='offset'>There is a form of magnetism peculiar to booth seats in
+restaurants.
 As children, on a rare night out for spaghetti or ice cream, we would run squealing toward the periphery of the cafe, vaulting onto our elevated thrones of sticky red plastic.
-Now, serious adults though we are, we find ourselves irresistably drawn toward the banks of fused seating at the restaurant's back.
+Now, serious adults though we are, we find ourselves irresistably drawn toward the banks of fused seating at the restaurant's back.</p>

 We continue to refer to this trip as our goat-eating expedition long after it becomes clear that this is not the season in which (as a friend has promised)